Who We Are

 - Customer satisfaction.
 Achieve at least 85 percent satisfaction rates for customers’ interactions with program representatives and overall satisfaction, as measured by surveys.

 - Benefit/cost ratios.
-Report the benefit/cost ratio for conservation programs based on the utility system perspective and societal perspective; report any significant mid-year changes in benefit/cost performance in quarterly reports.
+Report the benefit/cost ratio for conservation programs based on the utility system perspective and total resource perspective; report any significant mid-year changes in quarterly reports.

-In addition, Energy Trust reports progress to annual goals and five-year Strategic Plan goals.
-View our policy and reports page to see these public plans and corresponding reports.
+View our policy and reports page to see all plans and reports.

 In 1999, Oregon lawmakers and citizens envisioned a future with Oregon homes and businesses powered by clean, affordable energy.
 They established stable, consistent funding to help Oregonians invest in energy efficiency and renewable resources.
 A new nonprofit organization—Energy Trust of Oregon—was created to lead the way.